 Students at GHS are required by federal, state, and school corporation rules to take a variety of standardized tests throughout their time as students.
 These tests include, but are not limited to ISTEP, WIDA, ASVAB, SRI, and PSAT.
 Voluntary standardized tests may include the SAT and ACT.

-International Baccalaureate Diploma Programme and Middle Years Programme Assessments
+International Baccalaureate Diploma Programme Assessments

 Students at GHS will take a wide variety of formative and summative assessments as part of every course they take.
 The purpose of formative assessments is to improve/adjust instruction and to give student feedback.
 The purpose of summative assessments is to measure student mastery.
 Some methods of assessment include writing, multiple-choice, oral, project, presentation, and performance.
 Retakes of assessments may be allowed in some classes.
 Assessments are criterion-based and authentic, using the MYP assessment rubrics.
-It is also expected that teachers will include questions on their end of course assessments that exhibit varying levels of Depth of Knowledge (DOK).
+It is also expected that teachers will include questions on their end-of-course assessments that exhibit varying levels of Depth of Knowledge (DOK).

 Teachers implement these in-class assessments at their discretion and at times when it is best for collecting evidence of where students are in their learning.
 Teachers then analyze student work and performance in both course-alike groups using the Data-Driven Instruction (DDI) protocol.